ghassanmas/vscode-faraj/README.md

 - clone the repo
 - install vsc `npm install -g @vscode/vsce`
 - Create pacakge `vsce package` (should be alreay in repo root)
-    - outputs `vscode-faraj-0.0.1.vsix` file
+    - outputs `vscode-faraj-0.0.2.vsix` file
-- Install as file `code --install-extension vscode-faraj-0.0.1.vsix`
+- Install as file `code --install-extension vscode-faraj-0.0.2.vsix`

 - Install and run [libratranslate](https://github.com/LibreTranslate/LibreTranslate)

+### Configuration
-= Configure ` faraj.libratranslateHost` and `libratranslatePort`, according to where libratranslate is running.

-i.e `libratranslate --host 192.168.1.5 --port 5555`; Then `192.168.1.5`, and `5555` would crosspond to the host and port respectively.
+`faraj.libratranslateHost` and `libratranslatePort`, according to where libratranslate is running. e.g `libratranslate --host 192.168.1.5 --port 5555`; Then `192.168.1.5`, and `5555` would crosspond to the host and port respectively.

+`faraj.insertAfter` default `true`, if `false`, the selected text would be replaced with tranlsation.
+I opted to make it on, because _I assume one mostly need to adjust translated text, would need to compare with orignal then_.

 ### Usage

-Just select any text in any file, then open command pallet, search for, `Translate and replace selected...etc`.
+Just select any text in any file, then open command pallet, search for, `Translate the selected...etc`.

 ### Limitaion

-Only translate to/from English, Arabic.
+- Only translate to/from English, Arabic.
 Woiudl make it configurable if/when time allows.

+- Changing any setting or config, requires to restart VS code.

 ## Refs